membase/cucumberl/README.markdown

     make test

-There's a sample feature file (features/sample.feature) and step definition (in src/sample.erl).
+There's are sample feature files (examples/features) and step definitions (in examples/src).
 You can try them out like this:

-    make sample
+    cd examples && make

 For example, here's a sample run...

-    $ make sample
+    examples $ make
+    test -d ebin || mkdir ebin
-    erl -pa ebin -noshell -s sample main -s init stop
+    erl -pa ebin -make
+    ../cucumberl
     Feature: Addition                                                :1
       In order to avoid silly mistakes                               :2 As a math idiot                                                :3
       I want to be told the sum of two numbers                       :4 :5
       Scenario: Add two numbers                                      :6
-        Given I have entered 50 into the calculator                  :7    ok And I have entered 70 into the calculator                    :8    ok When I press add                                             :9    ok
+        Given I have entered 50 into the calculator                  :7 And I have entered 70 into the calculator                    :8 When I press add                                             :9
-        Then the result should be 120 on the screen                  :10   ok
+        Then the result should be 120 on the screen                  :10   ok :11

+    1 scenarios
+    4 steps

 ## Slow Start